calebnance/jekyll_blog-calebnance/_posts/jquery/2013-08-10-how-to-add-ajax-to-bootstrap-typeahead-from-mysql-step-by-step.markdown

 categories: jquery
 tags: tutorial json ajax twitter bootstrap mysql howto javascript jquery
 ---
 Today I want to write about using **Ajax to get the source data for Twitter Bootstrap's Typeahead** instead of a static json list.
 I was on stackoverflow last night and saw a guy asking how to do it and I've done it before so thought I'd write a step by step tutorial on how to do just that!
-Here we go..
+Here we go...

-First I'll show you what the form will look like.. with the css/js includes that you need for this to work.
+First I'll show you what the form will look like... with the css/js includes that you need for this to work.

 **index.php**
 {% highlight html %}